ivantay2003/coriander/README.md

 # Coriander
 Selenium Webdriver and Appium extension module framework - this combines some functions of webdriver / appium and extend  other functions.

-This is created in 2018 June.
+This is created in 2018 June, updated regularly as I work along different projects.
 Selenoid is part of Coriander where it focus on gestures / UI interactions for common web and mobile usages.

 _Setup (Android / iOS / Webdriver)_